 Suzi is the Co-Founder and CEO of Verb, Inc., a social enterprise dedicated to the activation and empowerment of social entrepreneurs through innovation competitions and a global online marketplace.
 Verb's signature competition is the Dell Social Innovation Challenge which, over the past seven years, has invested over $750,000 of seed capital and provided more than 2,000 hours of one-on-one mentoring to more than 7,000 start-up social enterprises from around the world.

 Suzi has more than ten years of experience in social entrepreneurship in both the for-profit and non-profit worlds.
 She was previously Chief of Staff at MPOWER Labs and has been a co-founder of several non-profits, including Innovation+, Austin Women Entrepreneurs and RISE Austin.
 Suzi was a Contributing Editor in social entrepreneurship for Inc magazine.
 She has a particular interest in innovation, design thinking, and organizational models of social enterprise.

 Suzi has a Masters in Public Administration from the John F. Kennedy School of Government at Harvard and a B.A. in the Plan II Honors Program from the University of Texas at Austin.

 With Thanks to our Generous Sponsors:

-Social Venture Partners is a a partnership of professionals, social entrepreneurs and foundations who are committed to strengthening our community through the thoughtful application of our collective dollars and business expertise.
+Social Venture Partners Dallas is a partnership of professionals, social entrepreneurs and foundations who are committed to strengthening our community through the thoughtful application of our collective dollars and business expertise.